InteropIO/rest-config-example-node-js/README.md

 This will start the service on port 8004.

-## Glue42 Enterprise Configuration
+## io.Connect Desktop Configuration

-To enable fetching configuration definitions from the REST service, you need to edit your local configuration files located in the `%LOCALAPPDATA%\Tick42\GlueDesktop\config` folder.
+To enable fetching configuration definitions from the REST service, you need to edit your local configuration files located in the `%LOCALAPPDATA%\interop.io\io.Connect Desktop\Desktop\config` folder.

 ### Applications